beatlesatani/coding_september/README.md

-In the last notebook (sentiment_analysis_2.ipynb), I decided to use pre_trained BERT model, not as only tokenizer but also classificaion_model
+In the last notebook (sentiment_analysis_2.ipynb), I decided to use pre_trained BERT model, not as only tokenizer but also classificaion_model.
+Data pre-processing method is exactly same with sencond notebook.
+In the building model part, I retrieved the pre_trained classification model named TFBertForSequenceClassification from huggingface.
+This classificier also takes input_ids and attention_masks as inputs.This model makes outcome which is called logits, the unnormalized scores or predictions.
+These logits represent the model's raw predictions for each class or category in your classification task.
+To get normalized probability, I applied softmax function.
+Thorugh the training process, the accuracy of this model is ????????????%.
+At the end, I saved and exported this model into google drive so that I can use it in a webapplication.

+## 2.Web Application

+youtubeで動くところをリンク限定で見せる